kroketio/flask-yoloapi/README.md

 Additional parameter validation can be done by providing a validator function.
 This function takes 1 parameter; the input.

-An `Exception` must be raised when the validation proves to be unsuccessful.

 ```python
 def custom_validator(value):